Michael Baum (surgeon): Career

+Inspiration for chemotherapy innovation

+In a letter to The Times published on 2 December 2025, Baum related how he had a "Damascene conversion" after seeing the 1993 Tom Stoppard play, Arcadia:

+Thomasina asks her tutor, Septimus: "If there is an equation for a curve like a bell, there must be an equation for one like a bluebell, and if a bluebell, why not a rose?"
+With that Stoppard explains chaos theory, which better explains the behaviour of breast cancer.
+At the point of diagnosis, the cancer must have already scattered cancer cells into the circulation that nest latent in distant organs.
+The consequence of that hypothesis was the birth of "adjuvant systemic chemotherapy", and rapidly we saw a striking fall of the curve that illustrated patients' survival.
+Stoppard never learnt how many lives he saved by writing Arcadia.

+Views on medical issues

-Criticisms of alternative medicine
+Alternative medicine

 In an article entitled "Should We Maintain an Open Mind about Homeopathy?" published in the American Journal of Medicine, Michael Baum and Edzard Ernst—writing to other physicians—wrote some strong criticisms of homeopathy:

 Homeopathy is among the worst examples of faith-based medicine...
 These axioms [of homeopathy] are not only out of line with scientific facts but also directly opposed to them.
 If homeopathy is correct, much of physics, chemistry, and pharmacology must be incorrect...
 To have an open mind about homeopathy or similarly implausible forms of alternative medicine (eg, Bach Flower remedies, spiritual healing, crystal therapy) is therefore not an option.
 We think that a belief in homeopathy exceeds the tolerance of an open mind.
 We should start from the premise that homeopathy cannot work and that positive evidence reflects publication bias or design flaws until proved otherwise...
 We wonder whether any kind of evidence would persuade homeopathic physicians of their self-delusion and challenge them to design a methodologically sound trial, which if negative would finally persuade them to shut up shop...
 Homeopathy is based on an absurd concept that denies progress in physics and chemistry.
 Some 160 years after Homeopathy and Its Kindred Delusions, an essay by Oliver Wendell Holmes, we are still debating whether homeopathy is a placebo or not...
 Homeopathic principles are bold conjectures.
 There has been no spectacular corroboration of any of its founding principles...
 After more than 200 years, we are still waiting for homeopathy "heretics" to be proved right, during which time the advances in our understanding of disease, progress in therapeutics and surgery, and prolongation of the length and quality of life by so-called allopaths have been breathtaking.
 The true skeptic therefore takes pride in closed mindedness when presented with absurd assertions that contravene the laws of thermodynamics or deny progress in all branches of physics, chemistry, physiology, and medicine.